Sana-2026/90DaysOfDevOps-2026/2026/day-33/day-33-compose.md

 ### Task 3: Two-Container Setup

-Write a docker-compose.yml that runs:
+1.Write a docker-compose.yml that runs:

-A WordPress container
++ A ``WordPress`` container
-A MySQL container
++ A ``MySQL`` container

 They should:

-Be on the same network (Compose does this automatically) MySQL should have a named volume for data persistence WordPress should connect to MySQL using the service name Start it, access WordPress in your browser, and set it up.
++ Be on the same network (Compose does this automatically)
++ MySQL should have a named volume for data persistence
++ WordPress should connect to MySQL using the service name
++ Start it, access WordPress in your browser, and set it up.

 Verify: Stop and restart with docker compose down and docker compose up — is your WordPress data still there?